KH-9 Hexagon: Main camera

 The main camera system was designed by Perkin-Elmer to take stereo images, with a forward looking camera on the port side, and an aft looking camera on the starboard side.
 Images were taken at altitudes ranging from 90-200 mi.
 The camera optical layout is an f/3.0 folded Wright camera, with a focal length of 60 in.
 The system aperture is defined by a 20 in diameter aspheric corrector plate, which corrects the spherical aberration of the Wright design.
 In each of the cameras the ground image passes through the corrector plate to a 45°-angle flat mirror, which reflects the light to a 0.91 m-diameter concave main mirror.
 The main mirror directs the light through an opening in the flat mirror and through a four-element lens system onto the film platen.
 The cameras could scan contiguous areas up to 120° wide, and achieved a ground resolution better than 2 ft during the later phase of the project.
+Dwayne Allen Day calculated, using disclosed specifications, that HEXAGON was capable of 0.2 m at nadir, and 0.4 m at apogee.